Does my child need to bring their own computer?

 How does my child receive pre-college credit from UCSD Extension?

 Once your student completes the course you can fill out this form and send it in to UCSD Extension in order to request a copy of your student's transcript.
-Note that students may only receive pre-college credit for completion of the the Saturday or weekday classes at UCSD Extension (not for our after school programs).
+Note that students may only receive pre-college credit for completion of classes at UCSD Extension (not programs hosted at other locations).

 Can my student enroll in this class more than once?